-Remember that it’s even more important to provide your dog with obedience, socialization, physical activities, mental exercise and crate training, when living in an apartment.
+Remember that it’s even more important to provide your dog with obedience, socialization, activities, mental exercise and crate training, when living in an apartment.
 If you can’t do this, don’t own a Golden or move to a larger home with a large yard.

 - Are Golden Retrievers Good Guard Dogs? – Thinking your Golden Retriever can just guard your apartment all day while you’re at work?
 Think again.
 Here’s why these dogs make terrible guard dogs, though with some help, they can at least be watch dogs.

 - How Much Do Golden Retrievers Cost? – Got your apartment and ready for a dog?
 Here’s how much you should be expecting to pay for a puppy Golden Retriever.
 Plus, some alternatives on how you can get your hands on one of these amazing dogs.